Python Binary File Guide: Practical Read, Parse, Write

 3.7 Summary

-• Use seek() to retrieve data from specific positions
+• Use seek() to retrieve data from a specific file position

-• Use mmap for fast access, but apply carefully depending on the case
+• mmap enables fast data access, but care is needed depending on the use case

-The struct module in Python is a standard library for encoding and decoding binary data with specified formats.
+The struct module in Python is used to parse and convert binary data like C language structs.

 import struct